stratagyn/Mackerel/docs/Macro.md

 <br>

 Concatenates the content of all valid buffers in `buffers`.
+If no `buffers` is empty, the last written to buffer is used.
 The returned instruction expands to the concatenated text or empty string.

 ```cs
 Instruction Read(params int[] buffers);